Dobiasd/articles/basic_measures_of_descriptive_statistics.md

 ![many_values_histogram](basic_measures_of_descriptive_statistics/many_values_histogram.png)

 Now we can fit a curve to it and normalize it in such a way, that the area under the curve (the integral) equals `1`.
 The result is called the probability density function (PDF).
 It represents the probability (y-axis) of purchase with a certain dollar value to occur.
+In that particular case, it has a positive skew, i.e., a longer tail at the right side.

 ![pdf](basic_measures_of_descriptive_statistics/pdf.png)